Elvaron/MHW-BG-DataTool/README.md

 + `title` is a localizable name on the top, if applicable.
 Examples would be "Assigned Quest Starting Point"
 + `title-rule` is the localizable instructional part of the title, if applicable, e.g. getting a potion for starting at this card.
 + `flavor` is the localizable flavor text that tells the story.
-+ `consequence` is the localizable reward and/or penalty that some cards have *in addition* to the rules to follow/select.
++ `consequences` is a collection of localizable rewards and/or penalties that some cards have *in addition* to the rules to follow/select.
 + `rules` is a collection of rules to follow/select after reading the card.
++ `track-deck-info` specifies whether this card should include the track deck info for the monster, i.e. which behavior card to put it based on Scoutfly Level.
+In other words, this marks the "final" cards in the gathering phase deck.

 ##### Gathering Phase Card Rules